 Like most major websites, we monitor site traffic and analyse how visitors make use of the site in order to improve our website designs.
-The primary service we use to do this is provided by Google Inc in the United States and works by using “cookies”, a standard for small text files which are temporarily stored on your computer.
+The primary services we use to do this uses “cookies”, a standard for small text files which are temporarily stored on your computer.

-These cookies gather information about the computer or device you use to access the site, as well as your internet use patterns more generally (including your IP address) and transmit that data to Google Servers.
-Google does not associate this information with your IP address, and we use the data in an aggregated deidentified form for our purposes.
+These cookies gather information about the computer or device you use to access the site, as well as your internet use patterns more generally (including your IP address) and transmit that data to our website analytics provider(s).
+The analytics provider does not associate this information with your IP address, and we use the data in an aggregated deidentified form for our purposes.

 Other information which we may capture when you visit our website includes your IP address and the duration, date and time of your visit.

 I want to know more

 For more information about privacy in general, you can visit the Office of the Information Commissioner’s website at www.oaic.gov.au.